-Exempted members included physicians who are retired, currently in training or active duty members of the military.
+Exempted diplomates include physicians who are retired or active duty members of the military.

-AOA exemptions or reductions in the number of required credits, for membership or certification, do not affect individual state CME licensing requirements.
-The Council on CME will grant no reductions of CME credit hours without due cause unless policy advises otherwise.
+AOA exemptions or reductions in the number of required credits for certification do not affect individual state CME licensing requirements.
+The Bureau of Osteopathic Specialists (BOS) will grant no reductions of CME credit hours without due cause unless policy advises otherwise.

 Below is a listing of common situations that may result in a reduction or waiver of the Lifelong Learning/CME requirement for OCC.
 For situations other than those listed below, please contact your AOA specialty certifying board.